dkimhw/launch_school/js_109/js_109_written.md

     * Assigning `a` to `b` merely makes `b` reference the same array as `a` - it does not create a new array.

   * At first glance above, you might say that arrays in the first example are also "the same array" - but they are not.
 They are two different arrays that happen to have the same values.
-However, they occupy distinct positinos in memory so they are not the same array - and thus not equal
+However, they occupy distinct positions in memory so they are not the same array - and thus not equal

   * If you want to check that the contents between two arrays are the same then you can create a function that does that: